csc7/PP1_CI_TGC/README.md

 ## **Validation**
 The following tools were used to validate the files of the website:
 - ### HTML Files
-https://validator.w3.org/ was used to validate the HTML file.
+https://validator.w3.org/ was used to validate the HTML files.
 All files ended up with zero errors and warnings.
 Check the files and/or images below:

 <details>